tanakrit-d/sideloading-source-docs/README.md

 If an app is not signed, or improperly signed, AltStore tends to throw an error such as [this one](https://github.com/altstoreio/AltStore/issues/1034).
 This is quite common with multi-platform projects that are built with Flutter using the `--no-codesign` argument as they were never signed to begin with.

+There are two solutions for this:

+### zsign

+Using a revoked/expired `.p12` and `.mobileprovision`from [https://t.me/AppleP12](https://t.me/AppleP12) alongside [zsign](https://github.com/zhlynn/zsign) gives the app a valid signature.

+I'd recommend viewing the [usage](https://github.com/zhlynn/zsign?tab=readme-ov-file#usage) section to understand which parameters may be of use to you.

+To use this as part of the workflow, it's recommended to base64 encode the `.p12` and `.mobileprovision` files and store them as a GitHub secrets.

+In the example workflow action, I use it with the following arguments:
+`./zsign -f -k ./certificate.p12 -p "$P12_PASSWORD" -m ./profile.mobileprovision ./build/ios/iphoneos/Payload/Runner.app`

+> [!IMPORTANT]
+> As of `v0.7` I don't recommend specifying an `-output` argument
+> This is because (at least on MacOS) there is a bug which causes the archiving of the `.ipa` to run endlessly until the device runs out of disk space

+### ipasign.cc

-A workaround to this is using a revoked/expired `.p12` and `.mobileprovision`from [https://t.me/AppleP12](https://t.me/AppleP12) alongside a signing service such as [https://sign.ipasign.cc/](https://sign.ipasign.cc/) to give the app a valid signature.
+Using a revoked/expired `.p12` and `.mobileprovision`from [https://t.me/AppleP12](https://t.me/AppleP12) alongside a signing service such as [https://sign.ipasign.cc/](https://sign.ipasign.cc/) gives the app a valid signature.

 Although ipasign doesn't expose any API endpoints, I have written a [sign-ipa.sh](scripts/sign-ipa.sh) script to interface with the website automatically which allows it to be used as part of a workflow action.